Nakajima quiver varieties in dimension four: Arrangements and resolutions

 \end{dfn}

 \begin{rmk} In general, the secondary arrangement is the hyperplane arrangement defining the Mori fan, which parametrises all crepant resolutions.
-For quiver varieties the latter has a handy description (above) in terms of root decompositions and these arrangements are also variety invariants that we use to distinguish different quiver varieties.
-In case of symplectic singularities, symplectic and crepant resolutions are same (\cite[Ppn.
+In the case of symplectic singularities, symplectic and crepant resolutions are the same (\cite[Ppn.
 3.2]{kaledin_crepant_2003}, see also \cite{fu_symplectic_2003}).
-Moreover, all our quiver varieties have a vertex of weight $1$, therefore, as shown in \cite{bellamy_symplectic_2021}, they admit projective symplectic resolution, so we henceforth will speak about these.
-Note that in general quiver varieties also admit proper, nonprojective crepant resolutions.
+Moreover, all our dimension vectors have at least one vertex of weight $1$.
+Hence their quiver varieties admit projective symplectic resolutions, as shown in \cite{bellamy_symplectic_2021}, so we will henceforth speak about these.
+Note that in general quiver varieties also admit proper, non-projective crepant resolutions.
 For a detailed discussion, see \cite{kaplan_nonprojective_2025}. \end{rmk}

+Denote by \(N(\root)\) the number of projective symplectic (equivalently, crepant) resolutions of \(\QV{\root}\).
 In \cite[\S 4.5]{bellamy_birational_2023} (see also Cor.
 4.7 and Ppn.
-4.12 in loc. cit.) the authors explain that this hyperplane arrangement precisely produces the GIT fan.
-Moreover, each of the GIT regions presented there is a chamber for the action of the Namikawa Weyl group $\Weyl$.
-Therefore the number of projective symplectic resolutions can be obtained from this hyperplane arrangement by counting the number of chambers and factoring our the transitive action of $\Weyl$ on regions.
-Denote by \(N(\graph,\root)\) the number of projective crepant resolutions of the quiver variety \(\QV{\graph,\root}\).
+4.12 loc. cit.) the authors explain that \(\Hpln[\root]\) is precisely the GIT fan.
+Moreover, in each of the GIT regions presented there is a chamber for the action of the Namikawa Weyl group $\Weyl[\root]$.
+Therefore the number of projective symplectic resolutions can be obtained from the secondary arrangement by enumerating the set \(\Cham\Hpln[\root]\) of chambers (connected components of the complement) and factoring out by the (transitive) action of $\Weyl[\root]$.
+In other words, if \(\root\) is indivisible there are